SUSE/DeepSea/NFS-Ganesha.md

 ### NFS-Ganesha ###
 [NFS-Ganesha](https://github.com/nfs-ganesha/nfs-ganesha/) is a user-mode file server for NFS.
 It supports various File System Abstraction Layers (FSAL).
-Deepsea supports deployment of NFS-Ganesha for Ceph and RGW FSAL.
+Deepsea supports deployment of NFS-Ganesha for Cephfs and RGW FSAL.

 ### Prerequisite ###
 * NFS-Ganesha version 2.5-dev7 or higher.